 The key signature of A minor tells us that there are no sharps or flats (in other words, you play all the white notes on a keyboard and none of the black notes).

-Look at a keyboard and play a scale (of all the white notes) starting on A and going up until you reach the A above it.
-You have just played an ascending natural A minor scale.
-Come back down again and you have just played the descending natural A minor scale.
+Look at a keyboard and play a scale (of all the white notes) starting on A and going up until you reach the A above it (I have highlighted these notes in red on the keyboard above).

-By following our set pattern of note steps (Tone – Semitone – Tone – Tone – Semitone – Tone – Tone) we can easily work out and play a natural D minor scale.
+By following our set pattern of note intervals for a natural minor scale (Tone – Semitone – Tone – Tone – Semitone – Tone – Tone) we can easily work out the natural D minor scale.

 The Harmonic Minor Scale

-It’s easy to work out any harmonic minor scale.
-Simply work out the natural minor using the set pattern above (Tone – Semitone – Tone – Tone – Semitone – Tone – Tone) and then raise the 7th note by another semitone so the pattern becomes:
+Simply work out the natural minor using the set minor scale intervals outlined above (Tone – Semitone – Tone – Tone – Semitone – Tone – Tone).

 Tone – Semitone – Tone – Tone – Semitone – Tone and a half – Semitone

-Let’s have a look at A harmonic minor:
+Let’s have a look at some examples:

 The Melodic Minor Scale

 This is the trickiest of the minor scales as the pattern for going up the scale is different from that coming down the scale!

-So, on the way up you need to raise each of the 6th and the 7th notes by a semitone (half tone).
-So, your melodic minor pattern will be:
+On the way up you need to raise each of the 6th and the 7th notes by a semitone (half tone).

 Tone – Semitone – Tone – Tone – Tone – Tone – Semitone

 Remember, the melodic minor is only used on the ascending scale.
-When coming down the scale you use the natural minor.